The Wrestling Classic: Storylines

-The promotion of the event began on the October 5, 1985 episode of WWF Championship Wrestling, with Lord Alfred Hayes announcing that there would be a 16-wrestler tournament and that a fan would win a Rolls-Royce.
-On the same episode, Hayes announced a group of 16 wrestlers.
-Of the wrestlers announced, 15 of the original appeared in the tournament as initially announced with only Moondog Spot replacing The Missing Link (wrestler).
+The promotion of the event began on the October 5, 1985, episode of Championship Wrestling, with Lord Alfred Hayes announcing that there would be a 16-wrestler tournament and that a fan would win a Rolls-Royce.
+On the same episode, Hayes announced the group of 16 wrestlers.
+Of the wrestlers announced, 15 of the original appeared in the tournament as initially announced with only Moondog Spot replacing The Missing Link.
 Neither Hulk Hogan nor André the Giant appeared in the tournament as McMahon had announced to the press in September in his interview with Electronic Media.

-The main feud heading into Wrestling Classic was between Hulk Hogan and Rowdy Roddy Piper, with the two battling over the WWF World Heavyweight Championship.
+The main feud heading into The Wrestling Classic was between Hulk Hogan and "Rowdy" Roddy Piper, with the two battling over the WWF World Heavyweight Championship.
 In 1985, Piper became the top heel of the promotion after he spoke out against the burgeoning Rock 'n' Wrestling Connection, which led to a confrontation with Hogan.
-In February, they faced each other at MTV special The War to Settle the Score for Hogan's WWF World Heavyweight title, in which Hogan retained his title by disqualification.
-Their feud led to the development of WrestleMania.
-In the main event of the first-ever WrestleMania, Hogan and celebrity Mr. T defeated Piper and Paul Orndorff.
-Hogan feuded with Piper and Cowboy Bob Orton for the rest of the year and often got disqualification victories over them, leading to a WWF World Heavyweight title match between Hogan and Piper at the Wrestling Classic.
-Despite being for the Championship, this bout was not announced on WWF television until the October 26, 1985 edition of Championship Wrestling, less than two weeks prior to the event and the tournament took precedent in the promotion of the card.
+In February, they faced each other on the MTV special The War to Settle the Score for Hogan's title, in which Hogan retained by disqualification.
+Their feud led to the WrestleMania, where in the main event, Hogan and celebrity Mr. T defeated Piper and Paul Orndorff.
+Hogan feuded with Piper and Cowboy Bob Orton for the rest of the year and often got disqualification victories over them, leading to a WWF World Heavyweight Championship match between Hogan and Piper at The Wrestling Classic.
+Despite being for the title, this bout was not announced on WWF television until the October 26, 1985, episode of Championship Wrestling, less than two weeks prior to the event and the tournament took precedent in the promotion of the card.